sridharsridha/darkvim/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People *love* thorough bug reports.
 I'm not even kidding.

+## Request/Propose a new feature
+Request/propose a new feature by [opening a new issue](https://github.com/sridharsridha/darkvim/issues/new?template=feature_request.md).

+- Provide a feature request summary
+- Briefly explain why do you think this feature is necessary and it will help everyone.

 ## Pull Requests